trajkova999-coder/trajkova999-coder/README.md

   <img src="holter-card.png" alt="Explore Holter â€” a clinician-led ECG review and reporting prototype.
 TypeScript.
 View repository." width="100%" />
 </a>

-**[Holter ’](https://github.com/trajkova999-coder/holter)** is a clinician-led ECG review and reporting prototype for healthcare teams, bringing together waveform exploration, event review, and structured draft reports.
+**[Holter](https://github.com/trajkova999-coder/holter)** is a clinician-led ECG review and reporting prototype for healthcare teams, bringing together waveform exploration, event review, and structured draft reports.

 *Demonstration only; not for clinical use.*